clodoveu/Geopointer/README.md

 - Raspberry PI
 - Stepper motors and drivers
 - GPIO connections
-- Laser pointer, transistor as a trigger and GPOI connections
+- Laser pointer, transistor as a trigger and GPIO connections

 Software
 - Python